Evaluation Process

 Third Phase: Editorial Decision

-The decision to publish or not a manuscript is exclusive to the editor-in-chief and the director, but nothing can be published without approving evaluations, nor can anything be published if there are any comments or requests from any member of the editorial committee.
+The decision to publish or not publish a manuscript is the exclusive responsibility of the editor-in-chief, and nothing can be published without approving evaluations or if there are any comments or requests from any member of the editorial committee.
 This responsibility will not be delegated to anyone else.
-To make the decision, the formal and intrinsic quality of a manuscript will be considered.
-A manuscript that has received two negative evaluations in peer review cannot be published.
-What peer review suggests will always be the most important factor in making this decision.
-For the publication of a manuscript, there must be a minimum of two positive evaluations in the peer review process.
-In cases where both evaluations suggest not publishing the manuscript, it will be rejected.
-In cases of controversy where one evaluation is positive and another is negative, a third evaluation will be sought to resolve the conflict.
+To make the decision, both the formal quality and the intrinsic quality of a manuscript will be considered.
+A manuscript that has received two negative evaluations in the peer review cannot be published.
+Peer review recommendations will always be the most important factor in making this decision.
+When deciding on the publication of a manuscript, all aspects reported by the peer review must be considered, and it must be assessed whether the author engaged in unethical practices or made errors that could be corrected.

 Fourth Phase: Publication